-- To add more than five addresses to the blacklist or whitelist, fill in the first five text boxes and click Save.
+- To add more than five addresses to the blacklist or whitelist, enter addresses in the first five text boxes and click Save.
 Additional text boxes will appear.

 When you add addresses to the blacklist or whitelist, use

 *as a wildcard to represent multiple characters and